ds-project/ds-realtime-cache/README.md

 > python -m pip install azure
 ```

 Then, put some configs on file and send post request and put body just following as json type.
+"Inputs" should follow the definition of azure ML we will use.

 ```json
 {